bozovicm/brook_hill_programming/README.md

 # brook_hill_programming
-Brook hill A level programming
+Brook Hill A level programming

 On the programming part of the test you will only have linear and binary search, bubble and insetion sort.
 Don't focus on stacks, queues and graphs - that will come later.
 However